 What to know before you visit Frelinghuysen Arboretum

 The Haggerty Education Center on-site hosts workshops, establishing Frelinghuysen Arboretum as a regional center for horticultural activities.
-They hold events all year that include everything from plant sales to bird watching and a gingerbread display during the holidays.
-The grounds are currently open daily from 8 a.m. until sunset.
+They hold events all year, including plant sales, bird watching, and a gingerbread display during the holidays.
+The grounds are currently open daily from 8 AM until dusk.
 And if you’re thinking of doing a professional photo shoot, as I did, you’ll need a permit beforehand (our photographer secured ours for us).
+There are areas for strollers around the Haggerty Center and the Mansion at the Arboretum, along with several gardens and scenic areas.
+Further in the field are elevation changes and dirt paths, and it is more challenging to get strollers through.

-For more information, visit Frelinghuysen Arboretum on their website and Facebook.
+For more information, visit Frelinghuysen Arboretum on their website, Instagram and Facebook.

 Frelinghuysen Arboretum